juanmirocks/LocText-old/README.md

 We will focus on papers treating the organisms: `{human, yeast, arabidopsis, drosophilace, c.elegans, s.pombe, s.cerevis}`.
 For instance, `rat` and `mouse` were discarded by suggestion of Lars, since mammals typically have very similar gene names and similar localizations.

 #### Method followed for collection of papers:

-spv: We choose the sprot data files from /mnt/project/rost_db/data/trembl/taxonomic_divisions/uniprot_sprot_*.dat and scanned every protein entry in these files to generate statistics for Eukaryota, Bacteria and Archaea.
+[Shrikant]: We choose the sprot data files from /mnt/project/rost_db/data/trembl/taxonomic_divisions/uniprot_sprot_*.dat and scanned every protein entry in these files to generate statistics for Eukaryota, Bacteria and Archaea.
 For each taxonomy class, following statistics were generated:

 1. Summary of all proteins whose subcellular localization is mentioned, along with supplementary information such as AC, Protein ID,  Organism, no of experimental localization, no of non-experimental localization and localization itself.
 2. Mapping of proteins with experimental localization to the PubMed Id's where the localization is actually mentioned.